keets5197/Optimizing-GAP-Inc.-s-Operations-with-Advanced-Data-Analytics/README.md

 # Optimizing-GAP-Inc.-s-Operations-with-Advanced-Data-Analytics

-## Introduction

 This project is a comprehensive case study on GAP Inc.'s transition towards data-driven decision making under the leadership of CEO Art Peck.
 The study focuses on three major brands under GAP Inc.: Gap, Banana Republic, and Old Navy, analyzing the strategic approaches, challenges, and outcomes of implementing data-driven strategies to combat declining sales and enhance customer experience.

+## Contents

+1. **PowerPoint Presentation (PPT)**
+2. **Executive Summary**
+3. **Jupyter Notebooks**

+### Jupyter Notebooks

+The Jupyter notebooks contain detailed analysis at the code level.
+The names and details of the Python files are as follows:

+- **Social_Media_Analysis_Reddit.ipynb:** This file contains code for sentiment analysis from Reddit.
+- **Google_Trends_Analysis.ipynb:** This file contains code for obtaining Google Trends data.
+- **GAP_Reviews_Data_Mining.ipynb:** This file contains code for keyword analysis, opinion analysis of GAP reviews from the GAP website.
+  - **Instructions:**
+    1. Run the scraping code to generate a CSV file automatically.
+    2. The code will read the generated CSV and perform text mining analysis.
+- **amazon_hoodie_best_sellers.ipynb:** This file contains a regression model for predicting best-seller hoodie rankings on Amazon.
+- **trustpilot_reviews.ipynb:** This file contains customer feedback analysis for Trustpilot reviews of Gap, Old Navy, and Banana Republic.
+- **combined_output.ipynb:** This file contains the combined output for trustpilot_reviews.ipynb.
+- **Sitejabber_last_12months_trend.ipynb:** This file contains the CSAT competitor trend analysis from Sitejabber reviews.

+### Executive Summary

+The Executive Summary contains the case introduction, analysis, process details, and conclusion in a summarized format.

+## Overview

 This case study delves into the following key aspects:

 1. **Data-Driven Creative Process at GAP Inc.**
 2. **Decision-Making Approaches**